gearhead041/gearhead041/README.md

-### Hi there 👋 I'm Tolu a Backend Developr
+### Hi there 👋 I'm Tolu a Backend Developer
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Financial Engineering & DevOps
-- 👯 I’m looking to collaborate on backend projects, maybe an API?
+- If you have something good let's talk
 - 📫 How to reach me: email me favouradetoun@gmail.com